AndrewLawrence/dCVnet/README.md

-The type of regularisation employed by *dCVnet* ([Elastic-net](https://en.wikipedia.org/wiki/Elastic_net_regularization)) permits predictors with perfect *collinearity* and performs *variable selection* (through *L1*-penalisation - the Least Absolute Shrinkage and Selection Operator; LASSO).
+The type of regularisation employed by *dCVnet* ([Elastic-net](https://en.wikipedia.org/wiki/Elastic_net_regularization)) permits predictors with perfect *collinearity* and performs *variable selection* (by incorporating *L1*-penalisation - also called the Least Absolute Shrinkage and Selection Operator; LASSO).

 Elastic-net regularisation requires two hyperparameters be specified: